 What Can I Do about Gender Equity?

 How gender roles and relations are constructed not only determines our life options as women and men; it also affects everything in a society — from families, education, and religion, to politics and economics.
+Partnership systems celebrate fluid gender roles with a high valuing of empathy, respect, caring, caregiving, and nonviolence in women and men, as well as in social and economic policy.

 Four Essential Actions